 Drinkwater & Schriver Flour Mill - Cedar Point, Kansas

-The Drinkwater & Schriver Flour Mill on the Cottonwood River at Cedar Point, Kansas operated for over 100 years.
+The Drinkwater & Schriver Flour Mill on the Cottonwood River in Cedar Point, Kansas operated for about 100 years.
 The grist mill produced four for both the local area and eastern bakeries.
-It was started as a saw mill by Cedar Point Postmaster, O.H.
-Drinkwater.
-With the assistance of Peter Paul Schriver, the wooden sawmill and dam were replaced by these stone structures in 1875.
-The first mill was built in 1867 by O.H.
-Drinkwater.
+It was started as a saw mill built by Cedar Point Postmaster, O.H.
+Drinkwater in 1867.
+With the assistance of Peter Paul Schriver, the original wooden sawmill and dam were replaced by these stone structures in 1875.

-1/2 mile south of highway US 50 on First Street in Cedar Point.
-The Drinkwater & Shriver flour mill is practically the only thing in town.
-Also known as the Cedar Point Mill
+The mill is located 1/2 mile south of highway US 50 on First Street in Cedar Point.
+The Drinkwater & Schriver flour mill is practically the only thing in town.
+It is a;lso known as the Cedar Point Mill